-Ruminating or letting our thoughts wander is a very common function of our brain.
+Ruminating, or letting your thoughts repeat, is a very common function of your brain.
 But what if it starts to affect other aspects of your life?

 Say you made a mistake at your job and the project you were working on was delayed.
-It is a good practice to think the matter over at a later time to learn from your mistake.
+It is a good practice to think about what went wrong so you can learn from your mistake.
 But when you run that single thought over and over again, it is bound to form unwanted connections in your brain, and the result can be very distressing.

-This type of rumination is called overthinking in lay terms, and while we are all guilty of it to some extent, extensive overthinking is bad for your brain health.
-So how to stop overthinking?
-Let's take a look at our comprehensive guide about it.
+This type of rumination is commonly referred to as overthinking, and while we are all guilty of it to some extent, extensive overthinking is bad for your brain health.
+Here are five ways to interrupt repetitive thoughts when they.

 Why is Overthinking Harmful?